Paya Lebar MRT station: East–West Line

 As with most of the elevated stations along the East-West line, the station was initially built without platform screen doors.
 Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors.
 After several successful tests at Jurong East, Yishun and Pasir Ris, half-height platform screen doors were eventually installed and commenced operations at Paya Lebar station by March 2012.
 In addition, high-volume low-speed fans were installed and started operations since 14 July that year together with Kembangan station.
 Privacy screens were installed at some parts from Paya Lebar Road all the way to Geylang East Central, to minimise the noise impact from residents since October 2016 and completed in May 2017.
+In 2018, Paya Lebar was one of ten eastern EWL stations that was affected by early closures and late openings, including full closures on 21 and 28 January, and from 5 January to 4 February as a part of works for rail maintenance and checks for a new signalling system.